 - Support for Public-Private Partnerships (PPPs) in infrastructure development such as viability gap funding

 - The presence of world-class hospitals and skilled medical professionals make India a preferred destination for medical tourism

-- Rural tourism schemes have been implemented by the Ministry of Tourism in 2002-03 with the objective of highlighting rural life, art, culture and heritage in villages that have a core competence in art, craft, handloom, textiles and the natural environment.
-Under Swadesh Darshan Scheme, Ministry of Tourism identified Rural & Coastal Circuits as one of the thematic circuit for development.
+- Rural tourism schemes have been implemented by the Ministry of Tourism in 2002-03 with the objective of highlighting rural life, art, culture, and heritage in villages that have core competence in art, craft, handloom, textiles, and the natural environment.
+Under the Swadesh Darshan Scheme, the Ministry of Tourism identified Rural & Coastal Circuits as one of the thematic circuits for development.

 - Eco-tourism is at a nascent stage, but there are conscious efforts to save the fragile Himalayan eco-system and the culture and heritage of indigenous people.

-- Tourism sector in India offers opportunities across various sub-segments such as timeshare resorts, convention centres, motels, heritage hotels and the like.
+- The tourism sector in India offers opportunities across various sub-segments such as timeshare resorts, convention centers, motels, heritage hotels, and the like.

 - Investment opportunities in the setting up of tour operations and travel agencies cater to burgeoning tourist inflow.